Greece: Lesvos in Spring Extension

-Mount Lepetimnos is another area that is usually particularly good for raptors and we will keep a look out for those as usual, maybe finding Northern Goshawk, Peregrine Falcon, Short-toed Snake Eagle, or Eleonora’s Falcon while here.
+Mount Lepetimnos is another area that is usually particularly good for raptors and we will keep a look out for those as usual, maybe finding Eurasian Goshawk, Peregrine Falcon, Short-toed Snake Eagle, or Eleonora’s Falcon while here.

 Overnight: Malemi Organic Hotel, Skala Kalloni

 Lesvos is one of the few islands where you can find Cinereous Bunting, and this species will be our main target for the day as we head out to the west of the island on what promises to be an exciting day.
 Today is often considered the most enjoyable day on Lesvos, due to the amazing scenery and birds possible.